 Why Do People Try To Keep Up With the Joneses?

 It’s human nature for us to want to be liked by others.
+We want to be happier and socially accepted.
+So it’s normal to think the grass is greener with more stuff.

 And the pressures are even higher with social media platforms making it easy for others to show off.